cmilando/cmilando.github.io/_pages/teaching.md

 ## Conditional and Unconditional Poisson regression

-Unconditional Poisson models may be computationally expensive to run in case-crossover settings with discrete outcomes.[Armstrong, Gasparrini, and Tobias, 2014](https://bmcmedresmethodol.biomedcentral.com/articles/10.1186/1471-2288-14-122) show that conditional Poisson is simpler and produces the same results.
+Unconditional Poisson models may be computationally expensive to run in case-crossover settings with discrete outcomes.
+[Armstrong, Gasparrini, and Tobias, 2014](https://bmcmedresmethodol.biomedcentral.com/articles/10.1186/1471-2288-14-122) show that conditional Poisson is simpler and produces the same results.
 I recreated the similarity between the conditional and unconditional poisson models for case-crossover epidemiology, in a [google sheet](https://docs.google.com/spreadsheets/d/1eNbHk5S-NEwsu49rO7XXXCVJnmLdLUQRxH3OQ-5HwUU/edit?usp=sharing), with Solver used to minimize the log-likelihood function.

 [![Poisson](/assets/images/Poisson.png)](https://docs.google.com/spreadsheets/d/1eNbHk5S-NEwsu49rO7XXXCVJnmLdLUQRxH3OQ-5HwUU/edit?usp=sharing)